-When someone says Caesar the first thing that might come to mind is a salad, or possibly an old dead Roman, but if you are in Canada, you will probably think cocktail.
-If you were to pick an official cocktail for Canada, the Caesar would be it.
-For some reason, this cocktail is the most popular cocktail in Canada.
-It could be the savory quality with nary a drop of added sugar that makes it popular.
-It could be the multitude of garnishes that adorn this drink; some would even say it is a buffet.
-It could be the spice, or the salt, or the overall combination.
-If you say it is just a Bloody Mary knockoff, you’d be short sighted.
-This may be a similar drink, but where the Bloody Mary is quiet and subdued, the Caesar is spicy and fun.
+When someone says, Caesar, the first thing that might come to mind is a salad, or possibly an old dead Roman, but if you are in Canada, you will probably think cocktail.
+If you were to pick an official cocktail for Canada, the Caesar would be it as it is the most popular cocktail in Canada.
+It could be the savoury quality with nary a drop of added sugar that makes it popular.
+It could be the multitude of garnishes that adorn this drink; some would even say it is part appetizer.
+It could be the spices, or the salt, or the overall combination which has an umami quality.
+If you say it is just a Bloody Mary knockoff, that would be short-sighted.
+It may be a similar drink, but where the Bloody Mary is quiet and subdued, the Caesar is spicy and fun.

 “The Bloody Caesar was invented in 1969 to celebrate the opening a Marco’s, a new restaurant in Calgary, Alberta.
 Bartender Walter Chell developed the original cocktail after three months of exploring different recipes.
 He came up with a spicy drink made of Clamato juice, vodka, salt, pepper, Worcestershire sauce and a dash of oregano.
 It is Canada’s #1 selling cocktail, with more than 250 million sold each year.”
 The oregano has been replaced by Tabasco in most Caesars.

-First, I have to admit that I’m not a big fan of Caesars, I’ve tried them, so I know what they taste like.
 If you like seafood and Italian cuisine, this is a drink you might very well enjoy.
 Hell, millions of Canadians enjoy them every week.
-On any Friday night behind the bar, I make sure there are a few extra bottles of Mott’s Clamato in the fridge and a whole lot of extra Caesar garnishes.
+On any Friday night behind the bar, I make sure there are a few extra bottles of Mott’s Clamato in the fridge, a case in storage and a whole lot of extra Caesar garnishes.
 The Caesar seems to be the way to start off a weekend meal at a restaurant.
-Unlike a Bloody Mary, which is considered a brunch drink, the Caesar can be ordered anytime.
+Unlike a Bloody Mary, which is considered a brunch drink, the Caesar can be ordered anytime, day or night.

 By all accounts, a well made Caesar is a great cocktail.
 It isn’t tied to any traditional recipe but follows a basic set of requirements, such as Clamato and vodka.
-Part of the fun is hitting different places to see what they’ve done to make their Caesar better.
-Every place is a surprise.
+Cools bars and restaurants put their mark on Caesar and that is what makes it such a popular drink in Canada.